Blog

 Junk B Gone’s Georgetown Location

-Junk B Gone now offers a convenient electronics drop-off center in Georgetown (4601 Airport Way S).
-As a certified collector under the E-Cycle Washington program, our team accepts most household and office electronics free of charge.
-You can simply pull up, drop off your items, and we’ll make sure they’re recycled or processed responsibly.
+Junk B Gone operates a certified electronics drop-off center at 4601 Airport Way S in Georgetown.
+As a certified collector under the E-Cycle Washington program, we accept most household and office electronics free of charge.
+Pull up, drop off your items, and we handle the rest.

 E-Cycle Washington Certified Centers

-Beyond Junk B Gone, there are several other E-Cycle Washington certified collection sites across the city.
-These facilities specialize in keeping toxic e-waste out of landfills while recovering useful materials.
-Always check ahead, since accepted items may vary from site to site.
+Beyond Junk B Gone, several E-Cycle Washington certified collection sites are spread across King County.
+These facilities specialize in keeping toxic e-waste out of landfills.
+Check the E-Cycle WA website for a full list of locations near you.

 Is Electronics Recycling Free in Seattle?